Jean Yip (Scarborough—Agincourt)

 John Nater (Perth—Wellington)

 I declare the motion carried.
-Accordingly, the bill stands referred to the Standing Committee on Indigenous and Northern Affairs.
+Accordingly, the bill stands referred to the Standing Committee on Public Safety and National Security.
 (Motion agreed to, bill read the second time and referred to a committee).

 John Nater (Perth—Wellington)